KamilRozanski/HYDRAPP/README.md

-# This is basic PWA application where you can count how many glass of water did you drink.
+# This is basic PWA application where you are able to count how many glasses of water did you drink per day.

 ## Technology
 * HTML 🎓